open-contracting/standard/standard/docs/en/02_key_concepts/04_releases_and_records.md

 Releases may originate from a single system, or may be published in a distributed way by different systems, but releases relating to the same contracting process are tied together by use of the same Open Contracting ID (OCID).

-You can think of releases as entries into a ledger: each new entry adds information, and repeats previous information that remains true.
+You can think of releases as entries into a ledger: each new entry adds information, and may repeat previous information that remains true.
 The **record** brings together a snapshot of the latest state of all the information.

 <div class="well">
 <p>In a complete OCDS implementation, each release would be published at its own URL, and kept online permanently.
 This may be difficult for some publishers to implement over the short term.